shyam100v/wifiEnergyEfficiency/experimentSetup/snifferSetup.md

 # Setting up a network sniffer

 Following are the steps to use [this](https://www.alfa.com.tw/products/awus036ach?variant=36473965871176) (Alfa AWUS036ACH) USB Wi-Fi adapter as a Wi-Fi sniffer.
 The steps are tested on a Ubuntu (16 and above) machine.
-Refer [here](https://github.com/aircrack-ng/rtl8812au) for more information.

 * In a terminal window, execute the following commands in order:
 ```BASH